NumberFormat Class in Java

 NumberFormat is an abstract base class for all number formats.
 This class provides the interface for formatting and parsing numbers.
-NumberFormat also provides methods for determining which locales (US, India, Italy, etc) have number formats, and what their names are.
+NumberFormat also provides methods for determining which locales (US, India, Italy, etc.) have number formats and their names.
 NumberFormat helps you to format and parse numbers for any locale.

 double d = 123456.789; For India, it is represented like 1,23,456.789 For US, it is represented like 123,456.789 For ITALY, it is represented like 123.456,789